Complex dynamics in adaptive phase oscillator networks: Model

 Since $g(\phi)$ and $\ada(\phi)$ only depend on phase differences, \eqref{eq:reducedmodel} is invariant to shifts in constant phase and frequency, i.e., $\phi_l(t) \mapsto \phi_l(t)+\Phi+\Omega t$ with constants $\Phi,\Omega\in\R$.

-When $a=0$, the model asymptotically strives to $\kappa_{lm}=1$ for all $l,m\in[N]$, corresponding to the Kuramoto model with (rescaled) uniform stationary coupling strength, $\kappa=1$.
+\paragraph{Non-adaptive case ($a=0$).} When $a=0$, the model asymptotically strives to $\kappa_{lm}=1$ for all $l,m\in[N]$, corresponding to the Kuramoto model with (rescaled) uniform stationary coupling strength, $\kappa=1$.
 The emergent synchronization in the model can be characterized by the order parameter

 The Kuramoto model exhibits the following asymptotic behavior~\cite{Kuramoto1984,Strogatz2000,BickMartens2020}.
-When the coupling strength is subcritical ($\kappa<\kappa_c$), $|Z|\rightarrow 0$ corresponding to low synchronization; vice versa, for supercritical coupling ($\kappa>\kappa_c$), the order parameter approaches a non-zero value corresponding to partial synchronization, $|Z|\rightarrow C>0$.
-The threshold in the continuum limit $N\rightarrow \infty$ is $\kappa_c=2/(\pi g(0))$~\cite{}, where $g(\omega)$ is a unimodal frequency distribution with maximum $g(0)$ and width $\sigma$.
-Note that we normalized the coupling to $1$; thus, the synchronization threshold, $\sigma_c$, is indirectly determined via $1=(2/(\pi g(0))$.
+In the continuum limit, $N\to\infty$, when the coupling strength is subcritical ($\kappa<\kappa_c$), the order parameter converges to 0, $|Z|\rightarrow 0$, corresponding to incoherent oscillations; vice versa, for supercritical coupling ($\kappa>\kappa_c$), the order parameter approaches a non-zero value corresponding to partial synchronization, $|Z|\rightarrow C>0$.
+(Note that for finite oscillator systems, the order parameter is subject to pseudo-random fluctuations and it is preferable to consider the time-averaged order parameter, $\langle |Z(t)| \rangle_t$.
+In the subcritical regime, fluctuations will prevent the order parameter from precisely attaining 0.)
+For the continuum limit $N\rightarrow \infty$, the threshold for this transition occurs at $\kappa_c=2/(\pi g(0))$~\cite{Strogatz2000,Gkogkas2022}, where $g(\omega)$ is a unimodal frequency distribution with maximum $g(0)$ and width $\sigma$.
+Note that we normalized the coupling to $1$; thus, the synchronization threshold, $\sigma_c$, is indirectly determined via $1=2/(\pi g(0))$.
 Vice versa, if $a\neq 0$, we allow the network to be adaptive and we move away from the manifold corresponding to the Kuramoto model with stationary coupling.

-\paragraph{Overview.} Note that both Hebbian and anti-Hebbian learning is covered by $\beta=0$ if both positive and negative values of $a$ are taken into account; since we consider negative adaptivity, $a<0$, we do not need to include the equivalent case of $\beta=\pi$ in our investigation.
-In addition to these special cases we are also interested in investigated mixed-type learning rules such as the case $\beta=\pi/4$, see Sec.~\ref{sec:beta0_25pi}.
+We will also use the order parameter \eqref{eq:orderparameter} to characterize the adaptive dynamics for $N=50$ in Sec.~\ref{sec:N50}.